From Employed Tradie to Booked-Solid Business Owner: Newton's Story

 "I was quoting on 15 jobs to win 3.
 I knew there had to be a better way."

-The Turning Point: Learning the Strategy, Not Just the Tactics
+The Turning Point: Learning Strategy, Not Just Tactics

 Newton found 20 Minute Marketing through a Google search — ironically, while trying to figure out SEO himself from a patchwork of free tutorials.
 He enrolled in the Essentials Course.